StanislavLakhtin/esp-idf-onewire/README.md

 Thanks to [@andrei15](https://github.com/andrei15), who was actively involved in the development of this project.

-#todo Separate library and example codes into separate projects.
+#todo Separate library and example codes into individuals projects.

 Thank you!